grommett/blog/clean-promise-chains.md

 }
 ```

 This is really starting to get noisy and more transforms will just add to that.
 Believe me when I say the next developer **WILL** just add to this chain!
-Additonally, it's hard to break this out into smaller unit tests.
+Additionally, it's hard to break this out into smaller unit tests.
 You'll have to run `getData` and `await` + `try/catch` before you even know if each anonymous function does what it claims.
-Additonally, before we can even test we'll need to mock `fetch`. 🤕
+Additionally, before we can even test we'll need to mock `fetch`. 🤕

 ## There's a Better Way